-On January 1, 2008, pursuant to a share purchase agreement, Navios Holdings contributed (i) \$112.2 million in cash and (ii) the authorized capital stock of its wholly owned subsidiary, Corporacion Navios Sociedad Anonima ("CNSA"), in exchange for the issuance and delivery of 12,765 of Navios Logistics' shares, representing 63.8% of Navios Logistics' outstanding stock.
-Navios Logistics acquired all ownership interests in the Horamar Group ("Horamar") in exchange for (i) \$112.2 million in cash and (ii) the issuance of 7,235 of Navios Logistics' shares representing 36.2% of Navios Logistics' outstanding stock.
+On January 1, 2008, pursuant to a share purchase agreement, Navios Holdings contributed (i) \$112.2 million in cash and (ii) the authorized capital stock of its wholly owned subsidiary, CNSA, in exchange for the issuance and delivery of 12,765 of Navios Logistics' shares, representing 63.8% of Navios Logistics' outstanding stock.
+Navios Logistics acquired all ownership interests in Horamar in exchange for (i) \$112.2 million in cash and (ii) the issuance of 7,235 of Navios Logistics' shares representing 36.2% of Navios Logistics' outstanding stock.
 CNSA owned and operated the largest bulk transfer and storage port terminal in Uruguay.
 Horamar was a privately held Argentina-based group specializing in the transportation and storage of liquid cargoes and the transportation of drybulk cargoes in South America along the Hidrovia river system.
 The combination of CNSA and Horamar under the Navios Logistics umbrella created one of the largest logistics companies in the Hidrovia Region of South America.
-As of December 31 2012, Navios Holdings owns 63.8% of Navios Logistics' stock.
+As of December 31 2013, Navios Holdings owned 63.8% of Navios Logistics' stock.

-On July 25, 2011, Navios Logistics acquired the noncontrolling interests of its joint ventures, Thalassa Energy S.A., HS Tankers Inc., HS Navigation Inc., HS Shipping Ltd. Inc. and HS South Inc., in accordance with the terms of certain stock purchase agreements with HS Energy Ltd., an affiliate of Vitol S.A. ("Vitol").
+On July 25, 2011, Navios Logistics acquired the noncontrolling interests of its joint ventures, Thalassa Energy S.A., HS Tankers Inc., HS Navigation Inc., HS Shipping Ltd. Inc. and HS South Inc., in accordance with the terms of certain stock purchase agreements with HS Energy Ltd., an affiliate of Vitol.